Surge protector: Voltage spikes

 In an AC circuit, a voltage spike is a transient event, typically lasting 1 to 30 microseconds, that may reach over 1,000 volts.
 Lightning that hits a power line can cause a spike of thousands of volts.
-A motor when switched off can generate a spike of 1,000 or more volts.
-Spikes can degrade wiring insulation and destroy electronic devices like light bulbs, battery chargers, modems, TVs, and other consumer electronics.
+A motor, when switched off, can generate a spike of hundreds of volts.
+Spikes can degrade wiring insulation and destroy electronic devices like light bulbs, battery chargers, modems, televisions (TVs), and other consumer electronics.

-Spikes can also occur on telephone and data lines when AC main lines accidentally connect to them or lightning hits them, or if the telephone and data lines travel near lines with a spike and the voltage is induced.
+Spikes can also occur on telephone and data lines when AC main lines accidentally connect to them, or lightning hits them, or if the telephone and data lines travel near lines with a spike and the voltage is induced.

-A long-term overvoltage surge, lasting seconds, minutes, or hours, caused by power transformer failures such as a lost neutral or other power company error, are not protected by transient protectors.
+A long-term overvoltage surge, lasting seconds, minutes, or hours, caused by power transformer failures such as a lost neutral or other power company error, is not protected by transient protectors.
 Long-term surges can destroy the protectors in an entire building or area.
 Even tens of milliseconds can be longer than a protector can handle.
 Long-term surges may or may not be handled by fuses and overvoltage relays.